How to Help Prevent Heat Stroke

 - Weak pulse;

 Heat exhaustion can be life-threatening if not treated right away, as it can quickly lead to heat stroke.
 If you or someone you know is exhibiting signs of heat exhaustion, here are a few tips to reduce the chance of heat stroke:

 - Go to a shady location or a room with air conditioning.

 - Take frequent small sips of cool water or a sports drink.

-- Call the doctor if symptoms persist as heat exhaustion can quickly become heat stroke.
+- Call the doctor if symptoms of heat exhaustion persist.

-- Treatment: If you believe a co-worker or loved one is suffering from heat stroke, call 911 immediately and follow directions given by emergency personnel.
-Move the person to a room with air conditioning or to the shade to help cool him or her and loosen his or her clothing.
+If you believe someone is suffering from heat stroke, call 911 immediately and follow the directions given by emergency personnel.
+Move the person to a room with air conditioning or to the shade and loosen his or her clothing.

 Whether you are working or playing in the sun, the risk of heat exhaustion and heat stroke increases with the temperature.

 The following tips can help you stay safe:

 - Avoid drinking excessive amounts of alcohol, caffeine, soda or fruit juice.4